 - Vegetable peeler

-- Combine the cream cheese, diced herbs, garlic, salt and black pepper (if using) and stir well.
+- Combine the cream cheese, diced herbs, apple cider vinegar, garlic, salt and black pepper (if using) and stir well.

 - Peel the zucchini lengthways so you have long strips.

 - Make a pocket in the chicken by slicing into the breast.
-Spoon in the cream filling.
-If the chicken is particularly thick, you may wish to bash it a little under some plastic wrap to flatten first.
+Spoon in the cream cheese filling.
+If the chicken is particularly thick, you may wish to bash it a little under some plastic wrap with a meat mallet to flatten first.